Can Medical Assistants Start IVs? State-by-State Analysis

 What clinical skills can I gain at FHCA?

-You’ll learn vital signs, phlebotomy, EKGs, patient prep, lab procedures, and more.
+You'll learn vital signs, drawing blood, EKGs, patient prep, lab procedures, and minor procedures that prepare you for real clinical environments from day one.

 How does FHCA support my growth?

-You get practical training, mentorship, and career support tailored to Florida’s healthcare standards.
+You get practical training, mentorship, and career support tailored to Florida's healthcare standards, with a focus on the clinical tasks most valued by potential employers.

 Start building your future in patient care with practical skills, real clinical preparation, and personalized support.
 At Florida Health Care Academy Orlando, you'll be ready to meet hiring expectations from day one.